Philip38-hub/eventvex/README.md

 ## 🌍 Overview

 Eventverse is a revolutionary blockchain-based ticketing platform engineered to combat fraud and inefficiencies in the event ticketing industry.
-Leveraging the Avalanche blockchain, our platform empowers event organizers to issue tickets as digital tokens, ensuring secure purchases, effortless resales, and QR-code-based authentication.
+Leveraging the Base blockchain, our platform empowers event organizers to issue tickets as digital tokens, ensuring secure purchases, effortless resales, and QR-code-based authentication.

 ## ✨ Key Features